opengeofiction/OGF-terrain-tools/README.md

     perl ogfElevation.pl 13 contours_01.osm contours_02.osm

 Here, 13 is the zoom level, followed by a list of contour files.
 The choice of the most suitable zoom level depends on the contour data.
-After finishing, `ogfElevation.pl` will display the commands that have to be executed next, in this case:
+After finishing, *ogfElevation.pl* will display the commands that have to be executed next, in this case:

 **makeElevationFromContour.pl** will convert the previously generated contour tiles into actual elevation tiles, which are still in Mercator projection and organized along the OSM tiling scheme.

     perl makeElevationFromContour.pl contour:OGF:13:5724-5768:5984-6030

-**makeSrtmElevationTile.pl** will reproject the previously generated elevation tiles create into 1x1 degree tiles in SRTM .hgt format
+**makeSrtmElevationTile.pl** will reproject the previously generated elevation tiles into 1x1 degree tiles in SRTM *.hgt* format

     perl makeSrtmElevationTile.pl OGF:13 1200 bbox=83,-59,85.001,-57.999